OAI/OpenAPI-Specification/proposals/2024-09-01-Tags-Improvement.md

 ### Supporting evidence

 There are several examples "in the wild" of where a better tags implementation would have helped.
-Here is a selection of publicly-accessible examples here to illustrate some of the problems this proposal could help with:
+Here is a selection of publicly-accessible examples to illustrate some of the problems this proposal could help with:

 - Grouping of tags is a very common use case, almost everyone uses some sort of extra hierarchy to group the tags themselves, which makes sense as our APIs are only getting more complex, something like [`x-tagGroups`](https://redocly.com/docs/api-reference-docs/specification-extensions/x-tag-groups/) is a good example - and there's a [very active open issue on OpenAPI specification itself](https://github.com/OAI/OpenAPI-Specification/issues/1367)
 - Various tag-alike additions exist, sometimes called "badges" or similar; I'd include extensions such as [`x-internal`](https://redocly.com/docs/cli/guides/hide-apis/#step-1-add-x-internal-to-the-api-description) as a tag-alike since they could be tags if more than one tag (or tag type) could be applied.